Therapeutic Recreation Directory

 submitted by Celeste K.T.
 Brooks of Washington Center for Aging Services

 In a facility of 262, every month there are quite a few birthdays.
 We always have a birthday party on the last Thursday of the month.
 However, all of the "Birthday Babies" of the month do not attend.
 We thought it would be a good idea if each resident could receive a couple of balloons in their room on their actual birth date.
-Every month we retreive a list of birthdays from our MDS software; place the names on the monthly calendar, as well as, send some balloons to the resident's rooms.
+Every month we retrieve a list of birthdays from our MDS software; place the names on the monthly calendar, as well as, send some balloons to the resident's rooms.
 We have had some good responses from the residents and their families.
 Some residents have become more oriented to time (they are waiting for the day they or their friends receive their balloons).
 Some residents (our less responsive) more became alert on that day.
 I have even received smiles and a verbal "thank you" from some of our less responsive residents.
 We have had a few residents inform us of a new-comers birthday.
 All in all the Birthday Balloon Bus has been a successful program.

 Macassa Lodge Birthday Parties